Ticket #242 (closed defect: fixed)

 Patch to make replicate1 test pass on Windows

-• summary changed from Mixing Windows API calls may cause problems to replicate1 fails on windows
+Summary: Mixing Windows API calls may cause problemsreplicate1 fails on windows

 Setting the summary to something helpful